LiangliangNan/Manhattan/README.md

 # Manhattan
-Given a mesh, Manhattan makes
+Given a polygonal mesh, Manhattan makes
  - all consecutive edges orthogonal
  - all faces planar